Study within a Trial (SWAT)

 SWAT Repository

-Condition of award: The successful SWAT must be registered on the MRC Northern Ireland Hub for Trial Methodology SWAT Repository, which is an online database of ongoing SWATs.
+Condition of award: The successful SWAT must be registered on the MRC Northern Ireland Hub for Trials Methodology SWAT Repository, which is an online database of ongoing SWATs.

 Guidelines for reporting embedded recruitment trials